63 Notable alumni of

 -

-Pamela Sue Evette is an American politician and businesswoman and the 93rd and current lieutenant governor of South Carolina.
-A member of the Republican Party, she was the CEO of Quality Business Solutions in Upstate South Carolina prior to her election as lieutenant governor, and she is the first lieutenant governor to be elected on the same ticket as the governor.
-She has been in office since January 9, 2019 when Henry McMaster began his first elected term as governor.
+Pamela Sue Evette is an American politician and businesswoman and the 93rd lieutenant governor of South Carolina since 2019.
+A member of the Republican Party, she was the CEO of Quality Business Solutions in Upstate South Carolina before her election as lieutenant governor.
+She is the first lieutenant governor to be elected on the same ticket as the governor.
+She has been in office since January 9, 2019, when Henry McMaster began his first elected term as governor.

 -